Iron Studies

 Transferrin Saturation

 MineralsTransferrin saturation measures the percentage of the iron-transport protein transferrin that is occupied by iron.
-It is a key indicator of your body's iron status and helps distinguish between different causes of iron-related disorders.
+This value is a key indicator of your body's iron status and helps distinguish between different causes of iron-related conditions.

 Ferritin